Hiking in Montenegro: 11 Best Hikes For Different Seasons

 Instead (especially if you are on a budget), I recommend going to the Northern part of Kotor to start this hike for free and with only a few people on the trail.

-Besides that fact that it’s free and less crowded (if crowded at all), it also opens a beautiful panorama of the city and bay area.
+Besides the fact that it’s free and less crowded (if crowded at all), it also opens a beautiful panorama of the city and bay area.
 The hike is a bit steep and may be challenging for little kids and elder people.
 If you are used to hiking and walking a lot, you’ll get to the top pretty quickly.
 If not, just make stops and take it slower.

 Once you step on a trail, you’ll start noticing a beautiful view of the city.
 The higher you go, the more spectacular view will be opening up.